-Upon investigation, Attorney Jason Hahn and our skilled team at Hupy and Abraham in Madison discovered that one of the client’s insurance carriers didn’t have a subrogation clause, meaning she was not entitled to a portion of the settlement and that her actual “in-pocket” recovery could have been substantially higher had it not been for this tiny yet major detail.
+Upon investigation, our skilled team at Hupy and Abraham in Madison discovered that one of the client’s insurance carriers didn’t have a subrogation clause, meaning she was not entitled to a portion of the settlement and that her actual “in-pocket” recovery could have been substantially higher had it not been for this tiny yet major detail.

 Important details, such as this, can sometimes elude attorneys who do not specialize in personal injury cases—but not Hupy and Abraham.

-The initial offer was less than $100,000 and instantly rejected by Attorney Hahn.
+The initial offer was less than $100,000 and instantly rejected by our attorneys.
 A settlement was eventually obtained of $325,000, more than triple the original offer.
 Hupy and Abraham wish our client the best on her journey toward retirement.